-- 10. Pursuant to Government Code Section 12525.2, the department is required to report specific use of force incidents through the California Department of Justice application URSUS monthly.
+- 10. The use of force options and responses have been developed in consultation with the Juvenile Orange County Health Care Agency physician. - 11.
+Under Government Code Section 12525.2, the department is required to report specific use of force incidents through the California Department of Justice application URSUS monthly.
 Specific to DJCOs' duties and use of force options, the following use of force events will be reported: - a.
 An incident in which the use of force by a peace officer against a youth resulted in a serious bodily injury or death. - (1) "Serious bodily injury" means a bodily injury that involves a substantial risk of death, unconsciousness, protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member or organ. - b.
 An incident in which the use of force by a youth against a peace officer resulted in serious bodily injury or death. - c.
-When a reportable incident has occurred, the Professional Standards Division Assistant Division Director (ADD) overseeing the Range, or designee will make the appropriate notification to the Department of Justice application URSUS.
-As statutorily required, the following information will be included, but not limited to: - (1) The gender, race, and age of each individual who was shot, injured, or killed. - (2) The date, time, and location of the incident. - (3) Whether the civilian was armed, and if so, the type of weapon. - (4) The type of force used against the officer, the civilian, or both, including the types of weapons used. - (5) The number of officers involved in the incident. - (6) The number of civilians involved in the incident. - (7) A brief description regarding the circumstances surrounding the incident, which may include the nature of injuries to officers and civilians and perceptions on behavior or mental disorders. - 11.
-Any DJCO who has an abuse of force complaint against them sustained, is prohibited from training other staff for three years from the date the complaint was sustained.
-Sustained means a final determination following an investigation and opportunity for an administrative appeal pursuant to Sections 3304 and 3304.5 of the Government Code, that the actions of the DJCO were found to violate law or department policy
+When a reportable incident has occurred, the Professional Standards Division Assistant Division Director (ADD) overseeing the Range or designee will make the appropriate notification to the Department of Justice application URSUS.
+As statutorily required, the following information will be included, but not limited to: - (1) The gender, race, and age of each individual who was shot, injured, or killed. - (2) The date, time, and location of the incident. - (3) Whether the civilian was armed, and if so, the type of weapon. - (4) The type of force used against the officer, the civilian, or both, including the types of weapons used. - (5) The number of officers involved in the incident. - (6) The number of civilians involved in the incident. - (7) A brief description of the circumstances surrounding the incident, which may include the nature of injuries to officers and civilians and perceptions of behavior or mental disorders. - 12.
+Any DJCO who has an abuse of force complaint against them sustained is prohibited from training other staff for three years from the date the complaint was sustained.
+Sustained means a final determination following an investigation and opportunity for an administrative appeal under Sections 3304 and 3304.5 of the Government Code that the actions of the DJCO were found to violate law or department policy.